Uplift » Talking to Clients About Legal Funding

 To effectively discuss legal funding with your clients, it’s important to be clear and concise.
 You’re not just explaining a concept; you’re offering them a lifeline and a viable financial solution.

 Guide your clients through the process comprehensively: from the application to the eventual cash-out, everything should be made clear.
-It’s worth noting that legal funding from Uplift has a straightforward process with no hidden fees or escalating interests rates, making it an optimal choice for your clients.
+It’s worth noting that legal funding from Uplift has a straightforward process with no hidden fees or escalating interest rates, making it an optimal choice for your clients.

 Inform your clients

 An informed client will make better decisions.
-Better decisions can help ease hassle at settlement time.
+Better decisions can help ease the hassle at settlement time.
 Tell your clients to exhaust all other options before looking for lawsuit funding.
 If they can borrow from friends or family, this can often save them a lot of money.

 If your client really does need funding, make sure they understand the mechanics.